Contemporary Water Issues in Aboriginal Communities

 The Yellow Quill First Nation biological and membrane water treatment plant is the first of its kind in Canada.
 The bio-membrane process has a number of advantages including the fact that no chemicals are used in the biological process, which takes advantage of naturally occurring microorganisms to remove contaminates.
 A minimum amount of chemicals are required for the membrane process.
 Yellow Quill's water quality is probably better than water quality anywhere else in Canada, and maybe in all of North America.

-Presently, Dr. Hans Peterson is working with Saddle Lake First Nation in Alberta.
-In Saddle Lake’s treated water SDWF have detected viable protozoan parasites, and had they been able to carry out testing for difficult to kill bacteria and viruses, they are certain that those too would have been found.
+Dr. Hans Peterson also worked with Saddle Lake First Nation in Alberta, where the first surface water Integrated Biological Reverse Osmosis Membrane water treatment plant in the world was installed.
+In Saddle Lake’s treated water, SDWF detected viable protozoan parasites, and had they been able to carry out testing for difficult to kill bacteria and viruses, they are certain that those too would have been found.
 For example, one chlorine-resistant bacterium, Campylobacter, is present in many treated rural water sources.
 Campylobacter is the organism that, according to Health Canada, is responsible for most paralysis cases in Canada.
 Campylobacter is present in many rural drinking water supplies, but it is never tested for in Aboriginal communities.
 Viruses are linked to many common diseases including heart attacks yet water is not tested for viruses.
 Most disease causing organisms, according to the U.S. Environmental Protection Agency, travel in bunches, which are much more difficult to inactivate than single organisms.
 At Saddle Lake there are high levels of dissolved organic carbon, which reacts with the chlorine instead of killing the bugs.

 The SDWF analyzed samples from Saddle Lake drinking water and advised Saddle Lake Chief and Council to call a Boil Water Advisory in 2004, against the wishes of Health Canada.
-It wasn’t long before Health Canada realized SDWF scientists were correct and the boil water advisory has now been in effect for over one year.
-Dr. Peterson is now helping Saddle Lake to develop a biological water treatment plant on their surface water.
+It wasn’t long before Health Canada realized SDWF scientists were correct and the boil water advisory was in effect for over one year.
+Dr. Peterson helped Saddle Lake to develop a biological water treatment plant on their surface water.
 Soon, other Aboriginal and rural communities will be able to benefit from these “pioneer communities” and provide safe drinking water to their citizens - which should be a right enjoyed by all people of Canada.
-For more information about how you can test your water and do water testing experiments look to the Operation Water Drop program available at www.safewater.org.
+For more information about how you can test your water and do water testing experiments look to the Operation Water Drop program.

 1. Why is it difficult to regulate water standards on First Nations?